 Written justification from an appropriate qualified professional shall be submitted to and approved by the City to reduce these setbacks.
 Setback reductions shall also meet other applicable local, state and federal requirements.

+Refer to the Stormwater Manual and the local building code for residential roof downspout systems.

 Where infiltration facilities are proposed within 25 feet of the property line, additional topography will be required to be shown on plans outside of the project site.
-Setbacks to abandoned septic system drain fields may be reduced with a closure letter from Clark County Dept. of Health.
-Refer to Section 4-10.02 of this document for setbacks related to residential roof downspout systems serving less than 2000 square feet of hard surface.
-A residential roof downspout system may be considered an infiltration facility and subject to the setbacks in this section if more than 2000 square feet of hard surface are infiltrated in a single location.